Leap of Faith

 These two things require surprisingly different mindsets.

-This is why when someone tells you something is broken, they’re usually right.
-But when someone tells you how to fix it, when there is no proven solution, they’re usually wrong.
+This is why when someone tells us something is broken, they’re usually right.
+But when someone tells us how they propose to fix it, when there is no proven solution, they’re usually wrong.

-This is why just describing an opportunity or, worse, raising awareness about a problem, doesn’t actually achieve anything.
-Unless that convinces somebody to act.
-Potential must be fulfilled.
-Potential isn’t an end in itself.
+This is why just describing an opportunity or, worse, raising awareness about a problem, doesn’t achieve anything, unless it convinces somebody to act.
+Potential must be fulfilled before it counts.
+Potential isn’t an end in itself.1

 This is why, more often than not, the people who invent things and the people who work out what those things are for and how to commercialise them are different people.

 It’s easy to say we are led by data, and that we do what data tells us to do.
 But it’s never as simple as that.
-Data can sometimes answer our questions, but we still need to ask them.
+Data can sometimes answer our questions, but we need to ask them first.

-Often the biggest and most important decisions we need to make come down to subjective judgement.
-In those moments we should make sure we have all of the data we can get our hands on to inform our decision.
+Managing without metrics is like flying blind.
+But equally trying to manage entirely by metrics is misguided.
+The most important decisions we need to make often involve subjective judgement.
+In those moments we should use all the data we can get our hands on to inform our decision.
 But let’s not pretend that the numbers themselves will ever make difficult decisions for us.

-Investors in early-stage companies often spend a huge amount of time and effort trying to understand the risk they think they are taking.
-This is sometimes called “due diligence”.
+Investors in startups often spend a huge amount of time and effort trying to understand the risks involved.
+This work is commonly called “due diligence”.
+It’s tempting to believe that by being thorough we can eliminate risks in advance of making an investment.

 But that never happens.
 There are always questions that we’re not able to answer.
 There are always things that are just uncertain.

-In other words, articulate exactly what we believe is possible, but cannot prove (yet).
+In other words, we should articulate exactly what we believe is possible, but cannot prove yet.

-If we can describe this uncertainty it allows us to be much more honest about what we know and what we don’t know, and then to choose the specific experiments we will need to complete in order to close that gap as soon as possible.
+Describing this uncertainty clearly forces us to be honest about what we know and what we don’t know; to choose the specific experiments we will need to complete in order to close that gap as soon as possible; and to think in advance about what we’ll do when we’re wrong.

-Everybody involved in an early-stage venture can use this technique.
-If you’re a founder seeking investment, don’t wait for investors to do this work.
+Founders shouldn’t wait for investors to do this work.
 That just invites an endless list of questions.
-Rather, be explicit about the leap you’re asking investors to take.
-Spell it out.
-I’ve found it’s a great way to separate those investors who believe that you can do it and those who are likely to waste a lot of your time while they try to prove it in advance.
-I suspect the reason very few founders ever do this is because they think that investors want them to pretend they are certain.
+Rather, we can describe the leap we’re asking investors to make.
+This is a great way to separate those investors who believe that we can do it from those who don’t and so are likely to waste a lot of our time while they try to prove it in advance.
+Very few founders ever do this because they assume that investors want them to pretend they are certain.

 Be general and specific

-When we explain our vision for the future, always consider if what we are describing is thematic or specific:
+When we explain our vision for the future, we should consider if what we are describing is thematic or specific:

 A thematic vision is a top-down way of thinking and describes general trends.